nitrologic/foundry/foundry.md

 ### /drop

-Drop all files currently shared
+Drop all files currently shared, reduce the context and save tokens.

 ### /push /commit